Remember the CRAAP test from your first-year Inquiry class?

 There may be thousands of articles that are from the correct time period, that are accurate, written with authority, and published by reputable journals with an academic purpose - but that doesn't mean they are relevant to your topic or your assignment.

 Relevance might be the most tricky part of the CRAAP test.
 It really depends on your specific assignment, topic, and research question.

 When in doubt, review your sources with your professor.

 Reading and understanding academic sources can be one of the most challenging parts of the research process.
 Even if you're reading popular or general sources, close reading requires critical thinking and analysis.
-This is even more challenging when you are reading in a second language!

 When you're reading, you'll want to try to understand the source on multiple levels.

 This can be challenging, especially if you're trying to work on all three levels at once.

 Ideally, you'll read a source three times, focusing on each element respectively in the 1st, 2nd, and 3rd read-throughs.
 This takes time, so it is best to start your research early.